FredKSchott/snowpack/www/posts/2020-05-25-v2-release-day.md

 "Rethink established best practices."
 That was the famous antagonistic tweet directed at the React team back when React & JSX were first announced in 2013.

-It had been meant as a snarky burn against the project, but the React team turned it into a rallying cry.
+The Tweet was meant as a criticism of the project, but the React team turned it into a rallying cry.
 Pete Hunt even named [an entire JSConf talk](https://www.youtube.com/watch?v=DgVS-zXgMTk) after it, explaining why "rethinking best practices" was exactly what the web needed at that moment.
 7 years later, Pete was proven right.

 **Snowpack set out to challenge best practices again, this time around web tooling.** The web has evolved over the last decade, but our build tooling hasn't kept up.
 The assumptions and limitations of the previous decade no longer fit the requirements of today.